 \section{Introduction}

-A binary quadratic form is a polynomial $ q(x,y)=a x^2 +b xy + cy^2. $ For fixed integers $a, b, c$ and $m$ it has historically been a challenging problem to solve the Diophantine equation $q(x,y)=m$.
-Conway proposed an elegant solution in \cite{con97} by presenting $q$ in a graphical way he called a topograph.
+A binary quadratic form is a polynomial $ q(x,y)=a x^2 +b xy + cy^2. $ For fixed integers $a, b, c$ and $m$ it has historically been a challenging problem to describe the solutions of the Diophantine equation $q(x,y)=m$.
+Conway proposed an elegant answer in \cite{con97} by presenting $q$ in a graphical way he called a topograph.
 As reviewed in Section \ref{cla}, these topographs have simple structures described in terms of descending to their rivers, lakes and wells.
 An example is shown in Figure \ref{ribbon}. \SpecialCoor \psset{griddots=5,subgriddiv=0,gridlabels=0pt} \psset{xunit=0.2cm, yunit=0.2cm, runit=0.2cm} \psset{linewidth=1pt} \psset{dotsize=5pt 0,dotstyle=*}

 The underlying graph is a tree where all vertices have degree $3$.
 Starting with three adjacent numbers there is a simple rule to add more numbers, given in Definition \ref{topdef}.
 The connection with quadratic forms appears in Theorem \ref{abc}.